muratk5n/thirdwave/en/README.md

 ---

-Bingo - Sallie Mae.
-Founded in 70s
+Bingo - Sallie Mae, founded in the 70s

 Forbes: "Congress also created a new entity, Sallie Mae, with the right to borrow at rock-bottom interest rates.
 Such a creature was